Skip to main content

 A TSI in the eutrophic range signals a lake doing what nutrient-loaded waters do — supporting an active algal community at the cost of clear water.
 A maximum depth of 19 ft puts Sisseton Lake in the middle of Minnesota's depth distribution.
 Sisseton Lake covers 138 acres alongside 2.8 miles of shoreline — a mid-sized water that supports a working fishery without being so large that conditions diverge between basins.
 Within Martin County's 7 graded lakes, Sisseton Lake ranks 4 — below the local median, though not at the bottom.

 No invasive species are currently listed at Sisseton Lake — the lake remains off the Minnesota infested-waters roster.
-Muskie are on the species list at Sisseton Lake, alongside the lake's 20 other documented fish.
+Muskie are on the species list at Sisseton Lake, among the lake's 20 documented fish.
 Public access is available — the lake is on the Minnesota PCA public-access list.
 The lake has a long ice-out record — 110 observations on file, with a median ice-out around Apr 2.
 Multiple sampling years from Minnesota PCA volunteers and partner agencies back the grade, so the letter should hold steady absent a major watershed shift.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-10-23.
 Grade methodology: LakeGrade methodology.